 -

-Jesus taught that fasting (Matthew 6:16-18) should not be for a public show (self-righteous pharisees), but a humble discipline of prayer before the Lord.
+Jesus taught that fasting (Matthew 6:16-18) should not be for a public show (self-righteous Pharisees), but a humble discipline of prayer before the Lord.

 -